No results found :(

 Let’s say, for the purpose of this tutorial that our regular customer tax class will be applied to our special customer group titled – Not Logged In.

-Click to desired group to continue setting it up.
+Click to the desired group to continue setting it up.
 Next to Tax Class tab, open dropdown menu and choose Regular Customer tax class.

 That’s great work, and now that we are done, let’s recap!